claudiabringaseverett/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**
+I think concepts in Machine learning like feature engineering could be a integrated with this experiment for better data optimization.
+Also, we are using a classification technique but we can try to experiment others like AUC.

 ## Proof of cluster clean up
 **If you did not delete your compute cluster in the code, please complete this section.
 Otherwise, delete this section.**
 **Image of cluster marked for deletion**